Emanuel-TellesChaves/ETELLESCHAVES-Python-Portfolio/NERStreamlitApp/README.md

 2. Add your custom entity definitions in the "Entity Definition" tab
 3. Click "Process Text" in the "Results" tab
 4. View the highlighted entities in the output

-## Screenshots

-The application consists of three main tabs:

 ### Text Input Tab
 This tab allows users to: